Chasing a Job with Purpose

 - It was nice to have something to work towards while I was unemployed

 - It gave me a good excuse to shoutout companies I found interesting so I could circle back to them after publication.
-This second touchpoint actually helped me land my current job at Opus 12 (more on that below).
+This second touchpoint actually helped me land my current job at Twelve (more on that below).

 Your version of this could be an article, volunteering, taking a leadership role in the community, doing graphic design freelancing for companies, etc. Just getting started and providing unique value can be a major boost.

 Job searching isn’t just responding to job postings anymore

 Remember, job searching isn’t just about searching through existing posts.
 It’s about finding the right opportunity, and that could mean meeting the right person or even creating your own role.
 So be creative and open your mind to many possibilities.

 Plant many seeds

 Finding that dream role isn’t just about resume dropping.
 It’s more about planting seeds and putting “feelers” out in the world.
 During my search, I purposely reached out to every company and organization that looked interesting — I saw it as planting seeds.
 There are many ways to do this: reaching out on LinkedIn, asking for a warm intro from folks whom you’ve met, going to community events and meeting people, having informational calls with companies who are interesting, offering your services to companies who may need them.
 You’d be surprised what doors you can open.

 Identify what you’re looking for, and what you have to offer